Manishmbm2010/ProductRating/README.md

 ### Prerequisites

 * If you want to follow docker deployment instructions Docker machine should be up and running and docker-compose should be installed for containerized deployment
-* For normal instruction, maven and java should be installed.
+* For normal instruction maven and java should be installed.